-Streamworks will change this trajectory by developing the skills young girls need to achieve success in any science or math related career.
+STREAMWORKS will change this trajectory by helping young girls develop the skills needed to achieve success in any science or math-related career.

-Through our all-girl summer camps, robotics teams, and workshops our mission is to instill confidence in young girls by showing them that they can accomplish anything the boys can do.
-In addition, the Streamworks staff includes female members in order to inspire and prevent the feeling of isolation.
-Being in an all girl environment will allow girls to excel and develop essential skills necessary while being surrounded with encouragement by other girls.
-Through our programs we hope to decrease the STEM gender gap by increasing the amount of females that enter the future STEM workforce.
-In addition, these young girls will learn how to think like an engineer, mechanics, basic electronics, coding, 3D modeling and printing, communication, leadership, and responsibility.
-With these skills any girl that goes through our programs will be advanced ahead of their peers and are bound for success in any career path of their choosing.
+Our mission is to instill confidence in young girls by showing them that they can accomplish anything the boys can do through our all-girl summer camps, robotics teams, and workshops.
+In addition, the STREAMWORKS staff includes female members in order to inspire and prevent the feeling of isolation.
+Being in an all-girl environment will allow girls to excel and develop essential skills, all while being encouraged by other girls.
+Through our programs, we hope to decrease the STEM gender gap by increasing the number of females that enter the future STEM workforce.
+In addition, these young girls will learn how to think like an engineer, in addition to mechanics, basic electronics, coding, 3D modeling and printing, communication, leadership and responsibility.
+With these skills, any girl that goes through our programs will rise above their peers, bound for success in any career path of their choosing.

-Streamworks wanted to give a big thank you to all of our partners who have helped us make our Girls in STEM initiatives a reality.
-Learn more about these amazing woman below.
+STREAMWORKS wanted to give a big thank-you to all of our partners who have helped us make our Girls in STEM initiatives a reality.
+Learn more about the amazing women below.

 Aundrea Y. Wilcox

 In addition to being a full-time Certified GrowthWheel Business Advisor™, Aundrea has a long tradition of community service.
-She currently serves on the Holston Valley Medical Center Board of Directors as Chairman; she is a Board Member of the Holston Business Development Center Small Business Incubator; and a past member of the Board of Directors of the Northeast Tennessee Regional Entrepreneurial Accelerator.
-She is also a Selection Committee Member for the East Tennessee State University Roan Scholars Leadership Program; and a member of the Tennessee Education Lottery Corporation’s Advisory Council to Minority Business Participation.
+She currently serves on the Holston Valley Medical Center Board of Directors as Chairman, a Board Member of the Holston Business Development Center Small Business Incubator and was a past member of the Board of Directors of the Northeast Tennessee Regional Entrepreneurial Accelerator.
+She is also a Selection Committee Member for the East Tennessee State University Roan Scholars Leadership Program and a member of the Tennessee Education Lottery Corporation’s Advisory Council to Minority Business Participation.

 Women in Science, Technology, Engineering, and Mathematics (STEM): Quick Take. (n.d.).
 Retrieved August 12, 2020, from https://www.catalyst.org/research/women-in-science-technology-engineering-and-mathematics-stem/